zifengcheng/SLSN/README.md

 # A Symmetric Local Search Network for Emotion-Cause Pair Extraction

-This repo contains the code of the following paper:
+This repo contains the code of our COLING2020 paper:

 A Symmetric Local Search Network for Emotion-Cause Pair Extraction